Central Management Systems - Manufacturers

 Currently customers can trade their electricity in two ways, either Non Half Hourly or Half Hourly.
 The main difference between the two is the use of dynamic data.

 Half-Hourly (HH): HH data is the energy consumption of a customer in kWh, for each half hour of every day.
+HH uses dynamic data.
 In order to trade HH a Meter Administrator must be appointed.

-Non-Half-Hourly (NHH): NHH does not use any dynamic data and instead uses an estimated number of annual hours for each switch regime.
+Non-Half-Hourly (NHH): NHH does not use any dynamic data and instead uses an estimated number of annual hours for each type of photocell.
 Customers trading NHH cannot take advantage of dynamic data.

 Meter Administrator (MA): is the qualified agent who provides the Half-Hourly consumption data into Settlement through their Equivalent Meter (EM).
 They manage PECU arrays and process CMS data.

-Equivalent Meter (EM): the software used by an MA calculate and then pass the consumption information into Settlement.
+Equivalent Meter (EM): the MA uses an EM to calculate and then pass the consumption information into Settlement.
 Suppliers use this information when calculating customers’ energy bills.

 Customer: any organisation which purchases and operates an unmetered CMS in Great Britain.
 It maintains a detailed inventory of all its Unmetered Supply (UMS) equipment and provides regular updates to its Unmetered Supplies Operator (UMSO).
 The customer also appoints an MA.

-Unmetered Supplies Operator (UMSO): is a role within the Distribution Business that is responsible for looking after all of the Unmetered Supplies on its Network.
+Unmetered Supplies Operator (UMSO): (a role within the Distribution Business) – is responsible for looking after all of the Unmetered Supplies on its Network.
 It makes new connections and decides what equipment is suitable for use as an Unmetered Supply.
-The UMSO provides a UMS inventory to the MA.
+The UMSO provides a summarised inventory to the MA for non CMS equipment and also sends the control file to the MA for CMS-controlled equipment.

 CMS Manufacturer: the developer/manufacturer (or licensed distributor) of any Central Management System.